Santa Barbara, California: Transportation

-Santa Barbara is bisected by U.S. Route 101, an automotive transportation corridor that links the city to the rest of the Central Coast region, San Francisco to the north, and Los Angeles to the southeast.
+For intercity travel, Santa Barbara is bisected by U.S. Route 101, a highway that links the city to the rest of the Central Coast region, San Francisco to the north, and Los Angeles to the southeast.
 Santa Barbara Municipal Airport offers commercial air service.
 Santa Barbara Aviation provides locally based private jet charter aircraft.
 Amtrak offers rail service through the Coast Starlight and Pacific Surfliner trains at the Santa Barbara station on State Street, and another stop at Goleta Station.

 The Santa Barbara Metropolitan Transit District (MTD) provides local bus service across the city.
 Greyhound bus lines provide service to downtown Santa Barbara.
 Electric shuttles operated by MTD ferry tourists and shoppers up and down lower State Street and to the wharf.
 The Clean Air Express bus offers connections to Lompoc and Santa Maria.
 Ventura Intercity Service Transit Authority (VISTA) bus service offers connections south to Ventura and west to Goleta.
 Santa Barbara Airbus offers daily service to/from LAX from downtown Santa Barbara, Carpinteria and Goleta.

 Santa Barbara has an extensive network of bike trails and other resources for cyclists, and the League of American Bicyclists recognizes Santa Barbara as a Silver Level city.
-Santa Barbara Car Free promotes visiting and exploring the area without use of a car.
+Santa Barbara Car Free promotes visiting and exploring the area without the use of a car.

 Often chosen as a winter training location for professional cycling teams and snowbirds, Santa Barbara has cycling routes and several climbs, including Gibraltar Road and Old San Marcos/Painted Cave.
-A bike path and route connects the University of California, Santa Barbara to the downtown area, passing through Goleta and Hope Ranch.
+A bike path and route connect the University of California, Santa Barbara to the downtown area, passing through Goleta and Hope Ranch.
 Bike rentals are a way for tourists to view Santa Barbara and the surrounding area.
-In 2009, the Santa Barbara-Santa Maria-Goleta metropolitan statistical area (MSA) ranked as the sixth highest in the United States for percentage of commuters who biked to work (4 percent).
+In 2009, the Santa Barbara-Santa Maria-Goleta metropolitan statistical area (MSA) ranked as the sixth highest in the United States for the percentage of commuters who biked to work (4 percent).

 From 1875 until 1929, a streetcar network existed in Santa Barbara.